MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 client.delete_web_service_version("Iris","V2.0",headers)
 ```

+## Walkthrough

+This section runs through the above example in more detail.

-## Prerequisite: Generate a client library
+### Prerequisite: The client library

 1. Install a Swagger code generator on your local machine and familiarize yourself with it.
 You will use it to generate the API client libraries in Python.
 Popular tools include [Azure AutoRest](https://github.com/Azure/autorest) (requires Node.js) and [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).